 SQL, however, is not a procedural language and does not have native support for basic abstractions such as looping and branching.
 The SQL dialect these warehouses support is often an even further restricted version.
 These dialects do not support self JOINs, cartesian products, and so on.
 As a result, the SQL dialects make it nonobvious to implement the connected component algorithm.

-That’s for now 🙂 In the next blog post, we will discuss a solution for finding connected components using SQL.
+That’s for now 🙂 .
+In the Part II, we discuss a solution for finding connected components using SQL.

 Sign up for Free and Start Sending Data

 Test out our event stream, ELT, and reverse-ETL pipelines.
 Use our HTTP source to send data in less than 5 minutes, or install one of our 12 SDKs in your website or app.
 Get started.